Resume Content & Formatting

 - Make sure your outgoing voicemail greeting for the phone number you list on your resume is professional.

-- Print all documents on neutral resume paper and use a laser printer if you’re delivering it as a hard copy.
+- Print all documents on neutral resume paper and use a laser printer if you need a hard copy.

 Step 1: Header